drapadubok/chap/README.md

     SELECT event_name, count() FROM events GROUP BY event_name

 ### Elixir and Phoenix
-At this point we should have our cluster, our data loaded, and everything ready for the funnel tool to be built.
-Now, just a reminder, I don't want to build a UI at this point, so all I'm delivering is a JSON API that can be interfaced with.
+At this point I should have a cluster, data loaded, and everything ready for the funnel tool to be built.
+Now, I don't want to build a UI at this point, so all I'm delivering is a JSON API that can be interfaced with.

 At this point I assume that you have Elixir and Phoenix of version >= 1.5 installed (I've got 1.5.9).

 1) `mix phx.new chap --no-webpack --no-html --no-ecto` - create bare bones Phoenix app.
-We don't need webpack or html, because we're not having UI here, and I also opt out of Ecto (ORM that is used by Phoenix).
-I will however use Ecto, but I want this to be minimal and avoid the boilerplate created.
+I don't need webpack or html, because I'm not having a UI here, and I also opt out of Ecto (ORM that is used by Phoenix).
+I will however use Ecto (clickhouse_ecto package), but I want this to be minimal and avoid the boilerplate created.
 2) Verify that it works: `mix phx.server` should run successfully.

-    Now we need to add dependency to be able to talk to Clickhouse, and we have a trouble.
+    Now I need to add dependency to be able to talk to Clickhouse, and I have a trouble.
 The https://github.com/clickhouse-elixir/clickhouse_ecto which I want to use has an issue with the Clickhouse version that I have deployed.

     I have mentioned it here: https://github.com/clickhouse-elixir/clickhousex/issues/42 , but fortunately I don't have to wait for it to be fixed!
-The folks at Plausible found a consistent way of dealing with the issue, and we can add the dependency like this to our `mix.exs`: `{:clickhouse_ecto, git: "https://github.com/plausible/clickhouse_ecto.git"}`
+The folks at Plausible found a consistent way of dealing with the issue (using Hackney to construct headers, instead of writing them out explicitly in a problematic way), and I can add the dependency like this to my `mix.exs`: `{:clickhouse_ecto, git: "https://github.com/plausible/clickhouse_ecto.git"}`

 3) Add config for Clickhouse-Ecto to [config](src/chap/config/dev.exs).
 As you can see, it includes secrets, that should otherwise be passed as environment variables.
 I also set `show_sensitive_data_on_connection_error` to true, to be able to debug queries.
     ```